semgrep/semgrep/doc/cst-to-ast-tips.md

 * Replace `let v1 =` by a meaningful name.
 * Specify the return type of functions that map CST to AST.
 * Preserve the general structure of the generated functions.

+This all helps with updating the code when the grammar changes.

 Compile regularly
 --